vlad17/runlmc/README.md

 0. Writing out the top-level GP inference and learning code (translating the math equations in the introduction to a usable API) -> make this work for IMC first (should be identical to SKI), then LMC!
 0. Log-determinant bound (greedy algorithm; may be improved with Prof. Tarjan)
 0. Continuous integration for unit tests
-0. Drop gpy dep
+0. Drop gpy dep (in non-tests)
 0. multidimensional inputs and ARD.
-0. Incorporating priors (e.g., three-parameter beta) - add tests for priored versions of classes, some tests in parameterization/
+0. Incorporating priors (e.g., three-parameter beta) - add tests for priored versions of classes, some tests in parameterization/ (priors should be value-cached, try to use an external package)
-0. Get rid of GPy for the exact computation.